 - Running sale counter prevention- For Retail shop counter management.
 This application of RFID technology makes the billing fast an accurate

 - Access control to restricted areas- Used in certain areas of house and professional places which need high-level of security and access from doors to parking lots.

 RFID has vast application to use.
-Also, it can be modify as per requirement and this still in progress.
+Also, it can be modified as per requirement and this still in progress.

-Everything which you to track some help in managing.
+Everything which you track helps in managing.
 RFID is an ongoing technology.
 It has a discriminant variety of application and a new way to improve security in both a personal and professional level.

 RFID is also use in credit and debit cards but due to security and handling issue, it still not reaches a better level.

 Hope you like the article, Keep sharing the information with others also maybe they need RFID technology in their house or office.